enesberber/schneider_task/README.md

     > All dependencies and plugins are already saved under pom.xml file.

-    > Values are dynamic and can be changed from the Scenario under tensorflow.feature file without deep-diving in the codes.
+    > Requirement values converted into dynamic for ease of maintanence and can be changed from the tensorflow.feature file without deep-diving in the codes.

     > Watch assertions and error messages on the console if the tests fail.
-You will see brief explanations on the console.
+You will find brief explanations for the fails on the console.

     > You may also check the Cucumber report file (cucumber-report.html) under the target folder.
 This report contains test summary including screenshots if the test case fails.

     > You do not need to re-run whole project after maintenence (if needed).
 FailedTestRunner file keeps record of the failing scenarios.
-You can simply run the failing ones by FailedTestRunner.
+You can simply run the failing ones through FailedTestRunner.

     Enjoy :)